sh1970/esp-idf-irSend/README.md

 This project is based on [this](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/rmt/ir_nec_transceiver).

 # Software requirements
-ESP-IDF V5.0 or later.
+ESP-IDF V5.2 or later.
-ESP-IDF V4.4 release branch reached EOL in July 2024.
+Because this project uses the new I2C driver.

 # How to get IR code.
 You can get IR code using esp-idf-irAnalysis.